 How Does the Refinancing Process Work With a Car?

-When you take out a car loan/auto loan to purchase your vehicle, that car is being financed.
+When you take out an auto loan to purchase your vehicle, that car is being financed.
 You can find auto loans (types of installment loans) through banks or credit unions, private lenders, or through car dealership financing.
 When you refinance your vehicle you take out a new loan to pay off whatever amount you have left on your existing loan.
 With refinancing you’ll have different repayment terms and a new lender if you made that switch.

 You can complete the refinancing process more than once, but it may not be the best choice, and depending on your vehicle and credit score it may not even be a choice you can consider.